Skip to flight searchSkip to main content

 The idea is to price discriminate — business travellers should pay more because they can pay more.
 Meanwhile, airlines try to give the lowest prices to leisure travellers since they’re the ones who are paying for their own tickets.
 Therefore, they’re the ones who are the most price-sensitive.
 Business travellers often want to be home for the weekend, so airlines add a considerable premium on fares with no minimum stay requirements.

-Everything we've discussed so far has been on a micro level, but there can be macroeconomic factors that have a serious impact on airline flight prices.
+Everything we've discussed so far has been on a micro level, but there can be macroeconomic factors that cause flight prices to fluctuate.

 On average, 30-40 % of the cost to operate a flight comes from fuel expenses.
 Therefore, a sudden change in fuel prices can significantly impact ticket pricing.
 Airlines tend to carry over these charges on the passengers as a fuel surcharge.